ctaloi/Fitboard/README.md

 [Fitboard.me](http://fitboard.me) is a webapp built to connect the [Fitbit API](http://dev.fitbit.com/) to [Panic's Status Board](https://panic.com/statusboard/) iPad application.
 Fitboard is free for anyone to use at [Fitboard.me](http://fitboard.me) or you can fork the repo and build your own.

-The source for Fitbit is open - please contribute.
+The source for Fitboard is open - please contribute.

 Fitboard allows you to visualize